Angelina Margaret Hoare

-Angelina Margaret Hoare (17 May 1843 – 10 January 1892) was a missionary from Kent, England, who devoted her life to the advancement of women's education in British India.
+Angelina Margaret Hoare (17 May 1843 – 10 January 1892) was a missionary from Kent, England, who worked to develop women's education in British India.

 Background

-She was the daughter of the banker Henry Hoare (1807–1866) and his wife Lady Mary Marsham, daughter of Charles Marsham, 2nd Earl of Romney, born in Spring Gardens, London.
-She was a sixth child in a family of 12.
+Hoare was born on 17 May 1843 in Spring Gardens, London.
+She was the daughter of the banker Henry Hoare (1807-1866) and his wife Lady Mary Marsham, the third daughter of Charles Marsham, 2nd Earl of Romney.
+She was the sixth child in a family of twelve and was educated at home.
 Her brother Walter Hoare was a cleric, and served as curate to Robert Milman, who became Bishop of Calcutta.
-Maria Milman, sister of Robert, invited the Hoare daughters to India, in 1874.
+In 1874 Maria Milman, the sister of Robert Milman, invited the Hoare daughters to India to help in the zenana missions.

 Works

+Hoare arrived in India in January 1876 and bought a large house in Calcutta.

 Hoare founded the St. John's Diocesan Girls' Higher Secondary School, Calcutta, West Bengal, India.
-She started many other educational institutions in India.
+She started many other educational institutions in India, mostly funded through fundraising in England and donations from her family banking connections.

 She used to work by taking suggestions and interacting with various native clergymen and pandits to draw out an educational plan.
 She avoided anglicising the girls or introducing foreign dress or habits.
-She wrote in one of the letters to her brother in England : "...my idea of the future of our Diocesan School is that it should be an institution not confined to any particular society or an elite group..."
+She wrote in one of the letters to her brother in England: "...my idea of the future of our Diocesan School is that it should be an institution not confined to any particular society or an elite group..."

+She also lived among the local people, adopted Indian dress and learnt Bengali.

 Death

+Hoare died from a brain haemorrhage on 10 January 1892 in Calcutta, aged 48.
+She was buried in the English cemetery in Calcutta and a memorial to her was erected in the Cathedral.

-She died aged 48 in 1892.
-On her death, Ralph Johnson, the Bishop of Calcutta, praised her, stating:
+On her death, Ralph Johnson, the then Bishop of Calcutta, praised her, stating: